adie9/Network-Inventory-Automation-Tool/README.md

 ## Overview

-This project is a Python script that retrieves network device information from a REST API and displays it in a structured table using Pandas.
+This project is a Python script that retrieves network device information from a REST API, performs validation checks, displays it in a structured table using Pandas, and outputs it to a JSON file.

 ## Technologies Used